 - the child’s account, if it can be given, of what has happened and how any bruising/injuries occurred

 - has anyone been alleged to be the abuser?
-Record detail
+If so, record details

 4.4 Reporting the Concern

-The Dream Fencing Club expects it’s members and staff to discuss any concerns they may have about the welfare of a child immediately with the person incharge and subsequently to check that appropriate action has been taken.
+Dream Fencing Club expects its members and staff to discuss any concerns they may have about the welfare of a child immediately with the person in charge and subsequently to check that appropriate action has been taken.

-- Dream Fencing Club will refer the matter to social services department
+- Dream Fencing Club will refer the matter to the appropriate social services department

 - the parent/carer of the child will be contacted as soon as possible following advice from the social services department

-- the chair person of your organisation should be notified to decide who will deal with any media inquiries and implement any immediate disciplinary proceedings
+- the Head Coach will be notified to decide who will deal with any media inquiries and implement any immediate disciplinary proceedings

 Allegations of abuse are sometimes made sometime after the event.
 Where such allegation is made, you should follow the same procedures and have the matter reported to social services.
 This is because other children in the sport or outside it may be at risk from the alleged abuser.
 Anyone who has a previous conviction for offences related to abuse against children is automatically excluded from working with children.